vega/vega-lite/site/docs/mark/arc.md

 **Note:** For now, [you need to add `stack: true`](https://github.com/vega/vega-lite/issues/5078) to theta to force the text to apply the same polar stacking layout.

+Alternatively, setting `stack: "normalize"` allows for tooltips that display the percentage of the pie taken up by a each slice.

+<span class="vl-example" data-name="arc_pie_normalize_tooltip"></span>

 ## Arc Config

 ```js